innovationgarage/ishavskatedralen/README.md

 Downloading test videos from [here](https://data-portal.phys.ucalgary.ca/auroramax/movies)

+## Use MQTT client

+      python src/demoMQTT.py --boost_green True --year 2018 --month 4 --day 21

+use the date you want!

 ## Getting started (Live video to light - no templates)
 - Connect the cathedral
 - Find out which serial port talks to the cathedral: